Veteran Transition: How to Thrive in Your Civilian Life

 Now that you’ve served your country, you may have decided to transition into civilian life.
-If you have served for many years, it can seem daunting to move away from the military where there are systems in place for everything.
-However, with veteran career training options and plenty of military programs to assist you, your career and life transition can end up being fulfilling and enjoyable.
+If you have served for many years, it can seem daunting to move away from the military, where there are systems in place for everything.
+However, with many veteran career training programs and services to assist you, your career and the transition to civilian life can end up being fulfilling and enjoyable.

-- Military OneSource: This online portal isn’t specifically about transitions, but it’s a resource for any military-related questions service personnel may have.
-You’ll find information about benefits, retirement, transitions, moving and more.
+- Military OneSource: This online portal isn’t specifically about transitions; however, it’s a helpful resource for any military-related questions service personnel may have.
+You’ll find information about benefits, retirement, transitions, moving, and more.
 The website has a section for individuals who want to transition into civilian life as well as a training hub with free learning resources.
 Both can be useful when seeking work outside the military.

 - CareerProPlus: CareerProPlus has helped more than 60,000 clients seek work in government and civilian jobs after they transition or retire from the military.
 Our veteran career counselors offer a wide range of resume services for people looking for their first meaningful jobs outside of the military.